-OK, here is my funny – and quite embarrassing story about Grünkohl:
+OK, here is my funny – and sort of embarrassing story about Grünkohl:

-A German friend and I were wondering what “Kale” might be, but couldn’t find a translation for it.
+A German friend and I were wondering what “Kale” might be but couldn’t find a translation for it.
 So we assumed it is a kind of vegetable that we don’t know in Europe.
-After trying it in salad, I decided that I like it.
-Reading about it’s health benefits made me even feel pretty good about it.
+For a while, I stayed away from it but after trying it in a salad, I decided that I like it.
+Reading about its health benefits made me even feel pretty good about it.
 So time went by and each Fall I felt a little sad because one of my favorite German Fall and Winter dishes “Grünkohl” was not available here in the US.
-Almost six years have passed and SURPRISE google translate now has a translation for Kale:
+Almost six years have passed and SURPRISE “google translate” now has a translation for Kale:

 Grünkohl / Kale in Germany

-Starting in November Germans start to complain (complaining is something deep in our nature) that it hasn’t frozen, yet, and that therefor the kale won’t taste.
-First I thought:”Well, then put it in the freezer” but later I found out that Kale gets a slightly sweet taste if it got some frost before being harvested.
+Starting in November Germans start to complain (complaining is something deep in our nature) that it hasn’t frozen, yet, and that therefore the kale won’t taste.
+First I thought: “Well, then put it in the freezer” but later I found out that Kale gets a slightly sweet taste if it got some frost before being harvested.

 I don’t know if the Kale that I bought here had gotten any freezing temperatures but it tasted quite good and that’s all that matters to me.

-I bought a large package of about 600 g, though my recipe calls for 1000 g (1kg) but it was enough for the four of us.
-I will however write down the recipe for 1 kg since most families eat more than we do.
+I bought a large package of about 600 g, though my recipe calls for 1000 g (1kg) but it was enough for of us.
+I will, however, write down the recipe for 1 kg since most families eat more than we do.

 When I was a kid, I would not have appreciated this dish … if … it wouldn’t come with the sugar.
-It was the only dish (except for pancakes) that I was allowed to eat with sugar, since it is supposed to be eaten with a little bit it – but you don’t have to, though.
-I wish I had been allowed to eat everything with sugar, I am pretty sure that I would have been a much better eater.
+It was the only dish (except for pancakes) that I was allowed to eat with sugar, since it is supposed to be eaten with a little bit of it – but you don’t have to, though.
 Unfortunately (for me) my mom was totally against sugar and any other sweets and that’s why Grünkohl was a favorite dish of mine even in my childhood.
-My kids enjoed the caramelized potatoes but preferred the Grünkohl without additional sugar – they like hearty!
+My kids enjoyed the caramelized potatoes but preferred the Grünkohl without additional sugar – they like hearty!

 I also don’t put sugar on my Grünkohl anymore, I just like it the way it is.
 The sausage gives it so much additional taste, nothing else needed!
 But the fried potatoes (aka Bratkartoffeln) I caramelize, which is also authentic for this meal.
 One can either just boil small round potatoes and then caramelize them with sugar in a pan or one boils large potatoes, cuts them into slices, fries them in some butter and then caramelize.
 I will explain the last option – it’s the way my family cooked it.